Greiner, Johann Jacob

 work for King Menelik in Ankober

 1877: Greiner married a Christian Oromo woman.
-She died of smallpox half a year later.
+Unfortunately, she died of smallpox half a year later.

 1879: Marriage to Lydia Mayer, a daughter of Johannes and Sara Mayer (previously known as Workenesh).
-Greiner and his assistant Joseph Gallu translated Barth’s Bible Stories into Oromo.
-It is unclear when this work began.
+Greiner and his assistant Joseph Gallu [Qubee: Yooseef Gaaluu] completed the Oromo version of Barth’s Bible Stories.
+Their translation project had began in 1875 and the book was printed in St. Chrischona in 1880/81.

 1880‒86: Teaching Oromo children, Sunday services